WDHN: News operation

 Historically, WDHN has been a very distant second in the ratings behind WTVY.
 This is partly because for much of the analog era, WDHN only broadcast at 1.06 million watts, which was somewhat modest for a Big Four affiliate on the UHF band.
 It also had to deal with competition from WSFA, which was available on Wiregrass cable systems for decades.
 The signal disadvantage has been lessened somewhat in the digital era, as WDHN's digital signal operates at a full million watts, equivalent to five million watts in analog.

 On December 19, 2017, WDHN unveiled a brand new set and began broadcasting local news in high definition.

-On June 1, 2020, WDHN began producing an hour-long 9 p.m. newscast for Fox affiliate WDFX, replacing a prior arrangement where news was provided by WSFA out of Montgomery..
+On June 1, 2020, WDHN began producing an hour-long 9 p.m. newscast for Fox affiliate WDFX, replacing a prior arrangement where news was provided by WSFA out of Montgomery.

 On February 1, 2021, WDHN expanded morning news to two hours.

 On February 15, 2021, WDHN added an 11 a.m. hour-long newscast with Michael Rinker as anchor.
 Katrice Nolan would join him a few months later as co-anchor.

 On September 18, 2021, WDHN launched weekend newscasts at 6 p.m. and 10 p.m. on Saturdays and 5:30 p.m. and 10 p.m. on Sundays.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: